netsight/Products.sqlpfgadapter/README.txt

     ./bin/buildout -c buildout-dvl.cfg

 If you use another buildout configuration, be sure to include the "Known good set" for plone.app.registry for your version of Plone.

-    [versions]
-    z3c.form = 1.9.0
+In the case of Plone 3, you'll also want to pin `z3c.form` to `1.9.0`.

 After running buildout, collective.recipe.plonesite should have created a Plone site with id 'Plone', and with PloneFormGen, plone.app.registry and this